Sheila MathwigCertified Veterinary Technician

 Sheila Mathwig has lived in the Lake Mills area her entire life.
 In fact, she grew up on the family dairy farm that is still operating today.
 After graduating from MATC in Madison and becoming a Certified Veterinary Technician in 1990, she worked in production medicine for two years.
 She is happy to have worked for Lake Mills Veterinary Clinic since 1991.

 As our head technician, Sheila also keeps track of supplies and equipment, from the surgical monitors that keep your dog safe under anesthesia, to the cotton balls we use to clean your cat's ears.
-Around the clinic, Sheila is affectionately referred to as "The Voice of Reason".
+Around the clinic, Sheila is affectionately referred to as 'The Voice of Reason'.

-"I look forward to meeting you and working with your animal friends."
+'I look forward to meeting you and working with your animal friends.'

-Mittsy has offered dog and puppy training classes at the clinic since 2007, and was hired as a behavioral specialist in 2008.
+Mittsy has offered dog and puppy training classes at the clinic since 2007, and was hired as a behavior specialist in 2008.
 Her role is to make sure patients (and clients) have positive, low-stress visits to our clinic.